zyedidia/perforator/README.md

 $ perforator --list cache    # List cache events
 $ perforator --list trace    # List kernel trace events
 ```

+Detailed documentation for each event is available in the manual page for
+Perforator.
+See the `perforator.1` manual included with the prebuilt binary.
+The `man` directory in the source code contains the Markdown source, which can
+be compiled using Pandoc (via `make perforator.1`).

 ### Source code regions